 Not every child is ready to leave the nest quite so early, even if it’s only for a few hours.
 If your child has issues with separation anxiety, sending him to preschool can do more damage than good.
 Children who are not ready for separation can be highly distressed by the mere thought of being sent to a strange place for the day.
 If you are unable to leave your child for any length of time without him becoming anxious, do not make the mistake of thinking that exposure to preschool will alleviate the problem.

 Children who are naturally shy tend to have a more difficult time with preschool than those who are outgoing.
 For some children, preschool is simply too stimulating to be a comfortable environment.
-If your child is upset by loud noises, is easily frightened or does not enjoy playing in groups, preschool may not be the answer.
-Instead, teach your child the basics at home and work on his social skills by taking him to public places where you will be able to calm his fears.
+If your child is upset by loud noises, is easily frightened or does not enjoy playing in groups, preschool may not be the immediate answer.
+You can work with your child to address issues of overstimulation.

 If you think that preschool is right for your child, it’s important to understand that not all preschools are created equally.
 Do your research before selecting a preschool for your child when you have the choice of several.
 Look for a center that is able to meet your expectations and one that is suitable for the level of your child’s development.
 Preschool should be an enjoyable place for your child where he learns how to be social and how to learn; preschool should not be a place of stress for either you or your child.

 Saying that preschool is right or wrong for every child is a far-reaching generalization.
 Whether or not preschool is right or wrong is an individual decision that every parent must make for her child.
 There are lots of positives of preschool in the right scenario.
-However, there can be negatives of preschool too and it can also be detrimental in certain instances so doing your research and finding a preschool that is a good fit is important.
+However, it is possible for there to be disadvantages of preschool so trust your gut and do your research on if it is the right opportunity for your child.